GDG-Dusseldorf/gdg-dusseldorf.github.io/_posts/2014-09-01-hello-world.markdown

 isStaticPost: false
 ---

-The GDG DevFest Düsseldorf 2014 website is online!
+#### The GDG DevFest Düsseldorf 2014 website is online!

-Many thanks to [Project Zeppelin](https://github.com/gdg-x/zeppelin) for this fantatic template!
+Many thanks go out to [Project Zeppelin](https://github.com/gdg-x/zeppelin) for this fantastic template.

-More details about speakers, DevFest Hackathon and GDG Düsseldorf will appear in subsequent posts and updates to this website.
+More details about the event will appear in subsequent posts and updates to this website.

+Stay tuned!